jonxly/SEhot/README.md

 1. Create free AWS account.
 This requires valid personal email, mobile number, and credit card. https://aws.amazon.com/resources/create-account/
    This lab is not designed to run on the shared corporate account.
 2. Once your account is active (should take a few minutes)
+   Do the following in the Singapore region.
    - Create your keypair and store the PEM file locally and securely
      http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html
-   - Launch any T2.micro linux EC2 instance, see that it launches successfully
+   - Launch any T2.micro linux EC2 instance, see that it launches successfully, and then shut it down
      https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance

 ---
 <br>

 ## Lab steps:
-1. Go to AWS Marketplace and "Click to subscribe" to the AMI we are using, then accept the terms.
+1. Go to AWS Marketplace and "Click to subscribe" to the AMI we are using, then accept the terms. *Do not* launch F5 from the marketplace
    [```F5 BIG-IP Virtual Edition - Good - PAYG, 25M```](https://aws.amazon.com/marketplace/pp/B079C44MFH?qid=1532871168475)
    F5 offers a 30D tree trial which means you do not need to pay for the F5 license, only for the underlying EC2
    ![](images/F5mktplace1.png)